25 Years in the Making — City Under the Stars by Gardner Dozois and Michael Swanwick

 Recent Comments

+- tehanuw on Do We Even Want to Talk to the Animals?
+Dolittle Is a Mess Unworthy of Its Cast 1 min ago

+- wiredog on In Memory of Neil Peart: Fantasy, Science Fiction, and the Mystic Rhythms of Rush 1 min ago

+- CG on After Picard, There Are Two More Secret Live Action Star Trek Shows — But What Are They?
+2 mins ago

+- Kentdt on In Memory of Neil Peart: Fantasy, Science Fiction, and the Mystic Rhythms of Rush 4 mins ago

+- tehanuw on BBC America Releases First Photos Of Discworld Adaptation, The Watch 22 mins ago

+- EBee on Do We Even Want to Talk to the Animals?
+Dolittle Is a Mess Unworthy of Its Cast 59 mins ago

+- Sunspear on Lucasfilm Reportedly Wants Taika Waititi to Develop a Star Wars Movie 1 hour ago

 - princessroxana on Do We Even Want to Talk to the Animals?
-Dolittle Is a Mess Unworthy of Its Cast 1 min ago

-- danielmclark on Lucasfilm Reportedly Wants Taika Waititi to Develop a Star Wars Movie 4 mins ago

-- danielmclark on Do We Even Want to Talk to the Animals?
-Dolittle Is a Mess Unworthy of Its Cast 15 mins ago

-- Thomas the Red on Five Sword-Wielding Women in SFF 25 mins ago

-- robinm on Do We Even Want to Talk to the Animals?
-Dolittle Is a Mess Unworthy of Its Cast 37 mins ago
+Dolittle Is a Mess Unworthy of Its Cast 2 hours ago